Is 1:1 Always Most Powerful? Why Careful Determination of Allocation Ratios Matters in Trial Design: Introduction

 \section{Introduction}

-Many trialists and statisticians strongly adhere to the principle that allocating an equal number of patients to each arm in a 1:1 ratio results in the most efficient design, maximising the study's statistical power.
-This belief is frequently found in review articles \citep{Dumville2006, DIBAODINA20141070, Berger2021, freidlin2024two}, for instance: \begin{quote} ``balanced group sizes will maximise a study’s statistical power" \citep{Dumville2006}. \end{quote} The principle is further reinforced by influential textbooks \citep{Pocock2013, Friedman2015}.
+Many trialists and statisticians still strongly adhere to the default assumption that equal allocation (a 1:1 ratio) maximizes statistical power, often neglecting to determine the appropriate allocation ratio based on trial specifics.
+Many review articles frequently recommend the 1:1 ratio by convention \citep{Dumville2006, DIBAODINA20141070, Berger2021, freidlin2024two}, for instance: \begin{quote} ``balanced group sizes will maximise a study’s statistical power" \citep{Dumville2006}. \end{quote} The principle is further reinforced by influential textbooks \citep{Pocock2013, Friedman2015}.
 For example, Chapter 9 of \cite{Pocock2013} details standard power calculations where formulas implicitly assume a 1:1 patient allocation, yielding $n_C=n_T$ patients per treatment arm (control ($C$) and treatment ($T$)).
-Building the equal allocation ratio into standard sample size formulae calculations, whether intentional or not, elevates the 1:1 ratio as the default.
+Building the equal allocation ratio into standard sample size formulae calculations, whether intentional or not, contributes to elevating the 1:1 ratio as the default, on top of making it inherently less straightforward to compute optimal sample sizes per arm.
+Together, these factors subtly discourage statisticians from calculating the true optimal allocation, i.e.\ the mathematically most powerful choice.
+In practice, there is evidence that the 1:1 ratio is by far the most common ratio used.
+For example, \cite{Gupta2021} found that, among all two-arm oncology trials registered on ClinicalTrials.gov between 2010 and 2019 (inclusive), 74\% employed a 1:1 allocation ratio.

-The rationale for an equal allocation ratio default is multifaceted \citep{Avins1998}, reflecting not just statistical considerations but also ethical, financial, and practical ones, including patient recruitment.
-However, conclusions may be flawed if they rest on the assumption that an equal ratio inherently maximizes power \citep{torgerson1997unequal, wu2014du-random, NAY2024107484}.
-These arguments are often conflated with the ethical and practical justifications being reinforced by the assumption that equal allocation is always the most statistically powerful design: \begin{quote} ``Trials using unequal allocation will therefore either have less statistical power or will be more expensive and entail exposing more patients than necessary to a novel intervention and research procedures." \citep{Hey2014}. \end{quote}
+The rationale for determining an allocation ratio is multifaceted \citep{Avins1998}, reflecting not just statistical considerations but also ethical, financial, and practical ones, including patient recruitment.
+However, many of these arguments are implicitly shaped by the assumption that equal allocation always maximizes statistical power \citep[e.g.][]{torgerson1997unequal, wu2014du-random, NAY2024107484} —a claim that does not hold in general. \begin{quote} ``Trials using unequal allocation will therefore either have less statistical power or will be more expensive and entail exposing more patients than necessary to a novel intervention and research procedures." \citep{Hey2014}. \end{quote}